TEAMMATES/teammates/devdocs/troubleshooting-guide.md

     If it shows errors, try refreshing the project (right-click on the project in Project explorer) followed by a Project → Clean.

-### Common errors and solutions
+### Common setup errors and solutions

 1. **ERROR**: Eclipse complains about FileWriter and ConsoleHandler e.g. java.io.FileWriter is not supported by Google App Engine's Java runtime environment.

   **SOLUTION**: These are OK because the offending files belong to test driver and will not be deployed to GAE.
-Choose to 'Quick Fix' and then choose to exclude those files from validation.
+Choose to "Quick Fix" and then choose to exclude those files from validation.

-2. **ERROR**: Eclipse complains "...your project must be configured to use a jdk in order to use jsp".
+2. **ERROR**: Eclipse complains "...your project must be configured to use a JDK in order to use JSP".

   **SOLUTION**: This happens because Eclipse is only aware of JRE, not JDK (Compiling JSP requires the JDK).

    Go to Window → Preferences → Java → Installed JREs.

    You will note that a JRE path is the one selected, not a JDK path.
-To fix this, Click add → Standard VM, then for the JRE Path enter the path of the jre folder inside your jdk installation folder. e.g., C:\jdk1.7\jre Now you should see all of the JARs added to the library section.
+To fix this, Click add → Standard VM, then for the JRE Path enter the path of the jre folder inside your JDK installation folder. e.g., C:/jdk1.7/jre Now you should see all of the JARs added to the library section.

 3. **ERROR**: When trying to deploy, Eclipse complains "...
 Cannot get the System Java Compiler.
 Please use a JDK, not a JRE.".